Momentum Investing Strategy: How to Ride Market Trends for Profits

 - Setting stop-loss orders to automatically sell if a stock falls by a certain amount.

 - Having a rule for how much risk your entire portfolio can take on.
-This is your safety net for when trends inevitably change.
+This is your safety net when trends inevitably change.

 The Puzzle and Power of Momentum Investing